 - 1. Maintaining or operating a non-College enterprise for personal financial gain. - 2.
 Taking or soliciting orders on an on-going or routine basis or advertising personal services or carrying out the business activities of a not-for-profit entity. - 3.
 Using, decrypting or duplicating software, text, graphics, photographs, recordings, or any other tangible form of expression that would violate or infringe any copyright or similar legally recognized protection of intellectual property rights. - 4.
 Loading or saving software that has not been provided by the College, unless approved by the laboratory coordinator. - 5.
 Changing computer settings without permission of College staff, downloading files to the hard drive or placing bookmarks. - 6.
-Using computing resources for partian political activities or in any way promoting the candidacy of any person for public office. - 7.
+Using computing resources for partisan political activities or in any way promoting the candidacy of any person for public office. - 7.
 Sending or forwarding an e-mail from or to a sunysuffolk.edu address that requests the recipient to forward the message to others (e.g. chain letter), when such message is not related to a class assignment. - 8.
 Unauthorized attempts to monitor another user's password, password-protected data or electronic communication, or delete another user's data or electronic communication, without that person's permission. - 9.
-Using computing resources to engage in religious activity, except as may constitute incidental personal use. - Engaging in bandwidth intensive activities unless approved and scheduled in advance with the Office of Networks and Telecommunications (e.g. IP phone, NetRadio, NeTV, Instant Messenger, "PUSH" servers, distributed shares such as Napster) - 11.
-Possessing or running any of the following protocols or services on devices connected or with access to the College networks: Port scanners, network monitors or other types of utilities; routing or network serving protocols; daemons, processes or programs that accept incoming connection - 12.
-Possessing, installing, distributing or running on any system connected or with access to the College networks a program that is intended to gain unauthorized access or is intended to or is likely to result in eventual damage to a file or computer system. - 13.
+Using computing resources to engage in religious activity, except as may constitute incidental personal use. - 10.
+Engaging in bandwidth intensive activities unless approved and scheduled in advance with the Office of Networks and Telecommunications (e.g. IP phone, NetRadio, NeTV, Instant Messenger, "PUSH" servers, distributed shares, such as Napster) - 11.
+Possessing or running any of the following protocols or services on devices connected or with access to the College networks:

+Port scanners network monitors or other types of utilities: routing or network - Port scanners, network monitors or other types of utilities; routing or network serving protocols; daemons, processes or programs that accept incoming connection - 12.
+Possessing, installing, distributing or running on any system connected or with access to the College networks, a program that is intended to gain unauthorized access, or is intended or is likely to result in eventual damage to a file or computer system. - 13.
 Engaging in any intentional, knowing or reckless act that results in denial of service, or damage or destruction to College equipment, property or facilities, or that utilizes College equipment, property or facilities to cause damage or destruction to the equipment, property or facilities of others. - 14.
-Using computing resources in such a way as to hide the identity of the user or pose as another person. - 15.
-Disclosing or disseminating College confidential records to any unauthorized person.
+Using computing resources in such a way as to hide the identity of the user or pose as another person.

+15. Disclosing or disseminating College confidential records to any unauthorized person.

-Computer lab staff reserve the right to impose additional limitations on nonacademic use, as circumstances require.
+Computer lab staff reserve the right to impose additional limitations on non-academic use, as circumstances require.
+Computer use during class time is subject to additional limitations and conditions as may be established by the instructor.